thekubeworld/iptables/README.md

 List data
 `# iptables -Lvn`

+### FORWARD

+The FORWARD chain is only applied when the machine is a router.

+Consider FORWARD as packets that are neither emitted by the host nor directed to the host.
+They are the packets that the host is merely routing.

+#### Allow FORWARD packets in a specific time
 ### Flush
 #### Clean rules in all chains in filter table
 Flush all rules in `all chains` in the `filter table`